Forget about the epithet of a “starving artist.” No, you can’t live in a cardboard box with a digital art degree.

-First, work on your portfolio.
+First, it’s important to know how to make an art portfolio.
 Even as you shuffle between lecture rooms and turn in assignments, remember to be building your portfolio.

 Your portfolio will gain you admittance inside rooms in animation, whereas degrees will only bring you to the door.